I wrote this post six months ago. Today I woke up needing it more than ever.

 And we climbed some more–huffing and puffing and panting our way to the top.
 We found a likely spot and built our own pile of rocks so that our kids could bring their children to it maybe 40 years from now.
 Because building memories and remembering them is half the journey.

-As we stood on the top of the mountain in the cold air, it was then I could see how far we had climbed.
+As we stood on the top of the mountain in the crisp air, it was then I could see how far we had climbed.
 Some days we need to stop and look around so we can remember praying for what we have now.
 It’s too easy to forget that much of what we enjoy today is what we asked God for yesterday.
 And some days we need to look behind us to see how many mountains we’ve already scaled.

 Because it’s a lot easier to see the top of one mountain from another.
 When we reflect on what God has already done in our lives, our hearts, our homes and we stop and praise Him for it –it changes everything.